Effective February 2021

 - We only share your personal information with companies that help us to provide our services to you and who have agreed to keep your information secure and to only use it for authorised purposes.

 - We use suppliers or service providers who we trust to provide services to us and sometimes that involves sharing your information with them.
 They operate under strict requirements aimed at keeping your personal information secure and confidential and they will only use it for the purpose for which we have sent it to them.
+We will engage external service providers with appropriate Non Disclaimer and/or Data Sharing Agreements to protect your data.

 - To governmental, judicial, regulatory and law enforcement bodies and agencies, including any credit regulator.